citrus/spree_drop_shipping/README.md

     rails s

-You should be up and running now! - except that this gem doesn't do anything yet hahahaha!
+You should be up and running now! - except that this gem doesn't do much yet hahahaha!

 Testing